 The project was driven by fundamental belief in the cultural value of the moving image, and a desire to help to support our industry partners to develop sustainable, diverse audiences for films beyond the mainstream.

 Provision of mainstream film is good across England; however, provision of specialised films is low across the English regions outside London, which limits the opportunities for people to experience a more diverse film culture.

-- We will do this by investigating how audiences engage with and form around ‘specialised’ films in four English regions, the North East, Yorkshire and the Humber, North West/Greater Manchester and the South West.
+- We did this by investigating how audiences engage with and form around ‘specialised’ films in four English regions, the North East, Yorkshire and the Humber, North West/Greater Manchester and the South West.

-Achieving these aims requires an holistic approach that addresses the details of consumption and the opportunities to consume, namely the provision of film at a regional level, including online.
-The goal is both to advance scholarship and to provide concrete recommendations about how UK audience policies can be improved.
+Achieving these aims requird a holistic approach that addressed the details of consumption and the opportunities to consume, namely the provision of film at a regional level, including online.
+The goal was both to advance scholarship and to provide concrete recommendations about how UK audience policies can be improved.

-- Prof. Bridgette Wessels (Principal Investigator – University of Newcastle)
+- Prof. Bridgette Wessels (Principal Investigator – University of Glasgow)

 - Michael Pidd (Co-Investigator – The Digital Humanities Institute)

 - Dr David Forrest (Co-Investigator – University of Sheffield)